adliska/tridentskaspojka/_posts/2015-11-29-cesta-z-cech-do-italie-na-kole.markdown

 ---
 layout: post
-title:  "Cesta do Rovereta, aneb z Čech do Itálie na kole I."
+title:  "Cesta do Rovereta, aneb z Čech do Itálie na kole"
 date:   2015-11-29
 ---